 Total business costs in North Bay are 8.6% below the U.S. baseline, ranking North Bay 5th out of 14 comparative cities in Canada and the U.S.

-Over 80% of North Bay’s workforce achieved high school diplomas and 56% have graduated from a trade school, technical college, or university.
+Over 80% of North Bay’s population 15 years and over achieved high school diplomas and 56% have graduated from a trade school, technical college, or university.

 North Bay has a 10,000 foot runway that can accommodate virtually any aircraft.
 It is the largest in Northern Ontario and one of three commercial runways in Ontario of this size.